fabulousduck/virp/README.md

 ## Why
-I personally find the namespacing in php to be awefully lacking coming from nodejs+virgilio.
+In my view, PHP does not have a greate ecosystem for dealing with linear project scalability, and neither did JS.

-So this framework tries to eliviate that pain by being able to create namespaces and define functions on them
+This framework aims to provide linear scalability for PHP projects.

 ## How does it help ?
-You all know the hell of having to import a lot of files to use the functions in them.
+The main goal of this framework is foremostly to prevent having to import a lot of different files to access their functionality.

-This is what Virp tries to eliviate by having you define all functions on virpSpaces which Virp keeps track of internally.
+Virp tries to eliviate this  by having you define all functions on virpSpaces which Virp keeps track of internally.

-This makes it possible to only have to import one file and haveaccess to all namespaces and functions in other files
+This makes it possible to only have to import one file and haveaccess to all namespaces and functions in other files.

 ## A short example